 Attending the rehab is key in preventing further complications, which could be fatal, as the American Heart Association (AHA) note.
 Rehab also helps people return to their usual routines after recovering from a heart problem.

-While the program may take about 3 months, the benefits can last for many years.
+While the program may take about

 In cardiac rehab, people receive expert guidance on eating well, managing their weight, and managing their stress levels.
 If a person decides not to attend the program, it is still crucial to follow this type of guidance from a doctor.